 7. Miso Soup

-Miso soup is served as a side dish in mostly every meal and with almost every dish.
-It is a soup made from a miso paste (fermented soybeans) and dashi (the consomme).
-Inside this kind of base soup, you will find pieces of tofu, onion, wakane seaweed, and sometimes vegetables like sweet potatos, carrots and radish.
+Miso soup is served as a side dish in most meals and with almost every dish.
+It is a soup made from a miso paste (fermented soybeans) and dashi (fish stock).
+Inside this kind of base soup, you will find pieces of tofu, onion, wakame seaweed, and sometimes vegetables like sweet potatoes, carrots and radish.
 It is never served as a main dish.
 It always comes with a bowl of rice and one or 2 more dishes.

 Yakitori is a Japanese brochette, or otherwise known as skewers.
 Earlier in history, the meat used for Yakitori was just chicken (Note: the "tori" in "Yakitori" means "bird"), but nowadays it can also be made using pork, beef and fish.
 These brochettes/skewers are essentially a mix of vegetables and meat cooked on a grill and dipped in teriyaki sauce.
 It is also a typical Japanese fast food dish as well as a dish eaten best with alcohol.

 This is the most popular snack in Japan.
 No matter what time is it, or where you are, if you are hungry and you don´t have time, you can buy an onigiri.
-Onigiris are rice balls seasoned in many kinds of ways.
-Some of them are filled with chicken, vegetables, fish, and pork, while others are covered with a seaweed or with a slice of egg.
-Some of them have just rice mixed with some sauce, vegetables, beans, furikake... etc. As you can see, you can find a huge variety of flavors for all the tastes.
+Onigiris are rice balls seasoned in a variety of ways.
+Some of them are filled with chicken, vegetables, fish, pork, egg, and can be covered with a piece of seaweed.
+Some of them have just rice mixed with some sauce, vegetables, beans, furikake, and other simple ingredients.
+As you can see, you can find a huge variety of flavors for all palates.
 There are shops that only make onigiris, but aside from those, you can also just grab an onigiri and go from any convenience store or supermarket.

 Udon is a thick noodle made from wheat flour.
-It is commonly served in a consomme with soy sauce and mirin.
-Most of the times it comes with negi (onion).
+It is commonly served in a dashi stock with soy sauce and mirin.
+Most of the times it comes with negi (welsh onion).
 The shape and the size depends on the prefecture it comes from.
 Udon can be eaten cold or hot.
 Soba and Udon are very popular in Japan.
-It is a common dish for black-coated workers and students when they have lunch time and they need to eat something fast.
-There are Udon shops everywhere and they are typically always be crowded, so don't be surprised or worried as you usually don't have to wait for a long time to be seated.
+It is a common dish for office workers and students when they have lunch time and they need to eat something fast.
+There are Udon shops everywhere and they are typically crowded, but don't be surprised or worried as you usually don't have to wait for a long time to be seated.